 (g) The 4-year period - to be referred to as the “Designated Period”- for all required qualifications shall either be:

-14 April 2021 to 13 April 2025
+14 April 2021 to 13 April 2025 or

 14 October 2021 to 13 October 2025 (inclusive).

-Where a test is required to be passed, the date it is considered to be passed is the date it was taken, even if the result was communicated to the candidate on a later date;
+Where a test is required to be passed, the date it is considered to be passed or failed is the date it was taken, even if the result was communicated to the candidate on a later date;

 (h) Some criteria may change from those published in prior years.
 An applicant negatively affected by such a change may ask that the impact on their application be considered by the relevant sub-committee and ROC.